 Christopher Richard Wynne Nevinson A.R.A.
 (British, 1889-1946)

-We are grateful to Christopher Martin for compiling this catalogue entry.
+We are grateful to Christopher Martin for his assistance in cataloguing this lot.